Elenapark/React_LoginSeries/README.md

   - useLocalStorage : to store username and persist data in localStorage
   - useInput : substitute of username input
   - useToggle : to toggle checkbox

+## Best Practices for React Data Security, Logins, Passwords, JWTs

+- in the previous tutorials, stored all login auth data in state, and logged it to the console and user data is being exposed by react devtools... => it's not good when production mode.
+  - disable react devtools when in production mode using npm packages
+  - remove unnecessariliy stored state and hide sesitive data from the context
+  - encrypt all stored passwords (already did in NodeJS Courses)
+  - keep data in the JWT and decode it using jwt-decode from frontend side using npm packages : previously backend was sending user roles data in JWT tokens and in json response as well. but what if frontend can decode user data directly from JWT token? there is no need to send and receive user roles through json response at all.